Learn Italian with Larry

 Image of a pomegranate.
 In this post you will learn how to say pomegranate in Italian.

-image of a pomegranate – melograna in Italian
+image of a pomegranate – melagrana in Italian

-Filed Under: Italian Destinations, Palermo Tagged With: health benefits of pomegranate, how to say pomegranate in italian, melograna, melograno, pomegranate word derivation
+Filed Under: Italian Nouns Tagged With: health benefits of pomegranate, how to say pomegranate in italian, melograna, melograno, pomegranate word derivation

 About Your Professore